ObserverOfTime/htmls/README.md

 ## Writing Templates

 - You can only use valid HTML5 element names.
-- It's probably a good idea not to use HTML5 element names as variable names in your templates.
-Something will likely break.
-- Regular LiveScript may or may play nice inside your templates.
-Everything should be fine if you stick to stuff like for loops and ifs though, which should be more than enough for basic templating purposes, right?
 - Arguments are accessed via `this` or `@` for short.
 - If you want plain text output inside an element, use the `$` function as seen in the example above.